The “which” Command in Linux [3 Practical Examples]

 Conclusion

-In this article, I have tried to illustrate the frequent uses of the which command in Linux.
+In this article, I have tried to illustrate the frequent uses of the command which.
 The examples will help you to find locations of one or more commands at a time.
 I hope you had fun learning these practical examples that might lead you to become a power user of Linux.

 Similar Readings